dgrtwo/dgrtwo.github.com/_posts/2020-11-23-cranberry-sauce.md

 That's a very different story!
 Other than a little random noise, the 19 people at the table all have the same probability of being the last to receive the cranberry sauce.
 (The probability is therefore 1/19, shown by the dashed red line).

 This wasn't what I originally expected, but upon consideration it makes sense.
 Consider the person at seat 10 (directly across the table from you).
 We know it will take longer for them to get the sauce, but consider what it would take to be last.
 Imagine the moment that the sauce first reaches either person 9 or person 11 (one of which has to happen first).
 At that moment, the situation is analogous. to the person seated immediately to the original left or right: the sauce would have to make a full circle of the table before going just one step.
-The same would apply to any seat $s$, by breaking it down into the situation where the sauce reaches either $s-1$ or $s+1$.
+The same would apply to any seat $$s$$, by breaking it down into the situation where the sauce reaches either $$s-1$$ or $$s+1$$.

 ### Larger table sizes

 Something I love about `crossing()` for simulation is that you can keep adding complexity to the question you're asking.
-What if there weren't 20 people at the table, but some arbitrary $n$?
+What if there weren't 20 people at the table, but some arbitrary $$n$$?
 We'll try 20, 30, and 40, doing 20K simulations each.

 {% highlight r %}